Vincent-Fuecks/IWP/README.md

 - [ ] Add feature, that user can add and del text in form
 - [ ] Add feature, that multiple user can write at the same time on a text
 - [ ] Optimize the edit prozess form the input form
+- [ ] Add feature do display text in bold